 How construction businesses are valued

 In the words of Warren Buffet, businesses are valued based on the present value of the cash you can take out of them over a lifetime.
-This is true in real estate investing, website investing and in buying a construction business.
+This is true in real estate investing, website investing and in buying a construction company.

 Prominent risk factors affecting construction business valuation